 Unfortunately, Perfectionists are so impatient we don’t think we have time for slow and steady and instead focus on finding the Magic Key that will make everything fall into place.

 And that is our downall – because it is never going to happen.
 Success is all about growth, and there are no shortcuts to growth.
 So get curious and start wondering why this strategy is so engrained in you and start growing yourself out of it.

 Working on establishing habits the slow and steady route is a good way to grow.
 It doesn’t sound exciting or sexy but accepting that will also be part of your growth.

 Are you a perfectionist who struggles with establishing and sticking to habits?
 Do you have a part of you the rebels against being told what to do?
 Do you hate committing to new habits because you’ve failed in the past?

 If so, maybe it’s time to get support and accountability from someone who has felt your pain, understands the barriers holding you back and can help you set up the habits and systems that will support you and your goals.

-Book a free discovery session with me to discuss how your perfectionism holds you back and how I can help you retrain your brain and establish the habits you need for a happy life.
+Book a free discovery session with me to discuss how your perfectionism holds you back and how I can help you establish the habits you need for a happy life.